The Bible’s Satanic Verses: Hell, Predestination, Torture, Slavery, Sex Slavery, Infanticide,

 the ability to save but chooses not to do so.
-Would any of us choose to torture our enemies for all eternity?
+Would any of us choose to torture even our worst enemies for all eternity?
 Will Jesus reject his own parable of the Good Samaritan and cause or allow the saints of other religions to be tortured